 Human sight has relied on the blessing that is light since time immemorial, although light ceased to be a “blessing” since we domesticated fire and invented bulbs.
 However, while we usurped the role of God, people have rarely understood how the light in the bulb was being produced.
 For instance, a bulb produces light as the current supplied to it – through resistive heating – heats the tungsten filament hanging in the middle.
-The tungsten heated to a temperature of 2500 degrees Celsius produces an ocean of electrons that flood your room.
+The tungsten heated to a temperature of 2500 degrees Celsius produces an ocean of photons that flood your room.
 However, why should heated objects emit light?

 Also, if heated objects do emit light, why are humans and other warm-blooded animals so difficult to find in a completely dark room?
 Reasoning that they’re not warm enough has some truth to it; warm-blooded creatures do emit light, but due to their paltry heat, it isn’t much.
 As a result, the light is not “visible”.
 However, it is embarrassingly lazy to merely blame it on the magnitude of energy.
 This reasoning is incomplete.
 LED bulbs or CFL tubes aren’t nearly as hot as incandescent bulbs, and yet they are equally bright.

 Even though we have bent light to our whims for thousands of years, it was only last century that we gained a comprehensive understanding of how photons are created.

 Light is an electromagnetic wave.
 A photon is described as an excitation of the electromagnetic field.
 To excite the electric field, which then excites the magnetic field (according to Maxwell’s laws), which re-excites the electric field and so on, we must first excite, as the field’s name suggests, electrons!